 “Just going through the physical motions when [players] practice…increases the likelihood that they will repeat any mistake their body makes.
 The wrong movement, unattended to and therefore uncorrected, is left in the body’s program.
 The error is likely to be habituated.” — The Mental Game of Baseball

 Four hitting flaws are commonly found in youth baseball: (1) leading rear elbow, (2) casting, (3) lunging/head drift, and (4) early unload.
 Younger players who are good athletes can still find success even if they have these flaws.
-However, these flaws make success more and more difficult as they get older and the level of competition improves.
-Kids simply cannot achieve their potential if they do not correct these problems.
-By the time players reach high school (if not earlier), these flaws will typically put them on the bench or get them cut.
+However, these problems make success more and more difficult as they get older and the level of competition improves.
+By the time players reach high school (if not earlier), these flaws will often put them on the bench or get them cut.
 Regardless, a player cannot reach his or her full potential as a batter unless these flaws are corrected.

 A LEADING REAR ELBOW occurs when the rear elbow gets in front of the hands and knob during the swing.
 It is a very, very common problem, particularly among youth hitters.

 A leading rear elbow creates bat drag.
 As the rear elbow slides forward in front of the knob, the top hand lays back and causes the barrel to wrap and drop.
-Consequently, the swing gets longer, that is, it takes longer for the bat to get to the ball.
+Consequently, the swing gets longer, that is, it takes more time for the bat to get to the ball.
 Bat drag causes the batter to hit the ball late (and to the opposite field) unless he starts his swing earlier to get the bat around on time.
 Starting the swing early, however, gives the batter less time to track the ball and pick up breaking and off-speed pitches.
 It also makes it more difficult to get on plane with the ball when the bat head drops.

 CASTING involves the hands and bat moving out and away from the body during the load/stride and swing.
 As a result, the front arm will bar or straighten out.
 In some cases, the hands get behind the rear elbow during the load causing the barrel to tilt rearward away from the batter.
 As the arms begin to move forward, the hands (and bat) will drift away from the body.
 Casting typically occurs in conjunction with a leading rear elbow.